octaviommr/mynotes/README.md

 ### Prerequisites

-Building and running the application locally requires Node.js 20+ and MongoDB Community Edition 6+ to be installed in your system.
+Building and running the application locally requires Node.js 20+ and either MongoDB Community Edition 6+ or a MongoDB Atlas account.

 ### Install dependencies